PressClub United Kingdom · Article.

 The flexible powertrain architecture means the new BMW 5 Series Sedan can be offered in all-electric and plug-in hybrid variants as well as powered by highly efficient petrol and diesel engines with 48V mild hybrid technology.

 At the BMW Group Annual Conference 2023, Oliver Zipse, Chairman of the Board of Management of BMW AG, announced further details of the new BMW 5 Series model range, indicating that the 5 Series Sedan would also be made available as an all-electric BMW M Performance model.
 “The all-electric BMW i4 M50* shows how BMW blends dynamic performance and electric mobility to perfection,” said Zipse.
 “It was the best-selling BMW M model worldwide in 2022.
-A fully electric Performance model from BMW M GmbH will also be included in the new BMW 5 Series Sedan line-up.”
+A fully electric performance version from BMW M GmbH will also be included in the new BMW 5 Series Sedan line-up.”

 Zipse revealed that a new variant would also be added to the familiar choice of engines for the new BMW 5 Series Touring.
 “The BMW 5 Series Touring is very popular, particularly in Europe,” he remarked.
 “From spring 2024 it will also come in an all-electric version, giving us a truly unique selling point in this segment.”